Prodigal Son (TV series)

-Prodigal Son is an American procedural drama television series created by Chris Fedak and Sam Sklaver for the Fox Broadcasting Company that premiered on September 23, 2019 and concluded on May 18, 2021.
+Prodigal Son is an American procedural drama television series created by Chris Fedak and Sam Sklaver for the Fox Broadcasting Company that premiered on September 23, 2019, and concluded on May 18, 2021.
 In October 2019, the series was picked up for a full season.
 In May 2020, the series was renewed for a second season which premiered on January 12, 2021.
 In May 2021, the series was canceled after two seasons.

 Premise

 The series centers on Malcolm Bright whose father Martin Whitly is an infamous serial killer known as "the Surgeon".
-When Malcolm was a child, he discovered what his father was doing and alerted the police who were able to finally catch him.
-Malcolm has not seen his father for ten years due to cutting ties and changing his name in order to distance himself from Martin.
-Having become an FBI profiler, and now working for the NYPD, Malcolm is forced to confront his father after a copycat serial killer emerges.
-He must use Whitly's insights to help solve horrible crimes while handling inner battles.
-He must also deal with his father, who is constantly trying to insert himself back into Malcolm's life.
-Along the way he is helped by Gil, an NYPD lieutenant and Malcom's father figure, who was the officer who responded to Malcolm's call all those years ago.
+Malcolm discovered what his father was doing when still a child and alerted the police, who finally caught Martin.
+By the time of the show, Malcolm has cut all ties with his father, changed his name, and has not seen him for ten years.
+Previously an FBI profiler and now working for the NYPD, Malcolm is forced to confront his father when a copycat serial killer emerges.
+He must use Martin's insights to help solve horrible crimes while handling inner battles.
+He must also deal with his father constantly trying to insert himself back into Malcolm's life.
+He is helped by Gil, an NYPD lieutenant and father figure, and the officer who responded to Malcolm's call all those years ago.